ajdin14200/MISTNU-repair-problem/README.md

 # Folder

 The folder contains four repair algorithms :
-    - "SMT_WC", which is the centralized SMT-based algorithm that encode the problem as a formula to solve for the case of Weak Controllability
+    - "SMT_WC" is the centralized SMT-based algorithm that encodes the problem as a formula to solve for the case of Weak Controllability
-    - "SMT_SC", which is the centralized SMT-based algorithm that encode the problem as a formula to solve for the case of Strong Controllability
+    - "SMT_SC" is the centralized SMT-based algorithm that encodes the problem as a formula to solve for the case of Strong Controllability
-    - "linear_cycles", which is a centralized repair algorithm that gathers negative cycles from all networks and resolves them using a linear encoding
+    - "linear_cycles" is a centralized repair algorithm that gathers negative cycles from all networks and resolves them using a linear encoding
-    - "SBT", which is a distributed repair algorithm that distributes the relevant negative cycles to the respective agents and repairs them using an enhanced SBT-based approach (Synchronuous Backtracking algorithm).
+    - "SBT" is a distributed repair algorithm that distributes the relevant negative cycles to the respective agents and repairs them using an enhanced SBT-based approach (Synchronous Backtracking algorithm).

 #  Requirements